-Today Grenada celebrates its Grenada Thanksgiving, but it is not to be confused by the American Thanksgiving with turkey and cranberry sauce.
+Today on the 25th, Grenada celebrates its Grenada Thanksgiving in October, but it is not to be confused by the American Thanksgiving with turkey and cranberry sauce.
 Instead, the Grenada Thanksgiving is a celebration of when the US-led invasion codenamed ‘Operation Urgent Fury’ landed in Grenada in 1983.

 The St George’s University, which is a current run US expatriate medical school on the island, was operational at the time of the overthrow.
 The American students fearing for their safety gave the US Government the incentive to follow through with Operation Urgent Fury.

-After the American troops landed on Grenada and were bringing stability to the island, they told the locals of their American holiday of Thanksgiving and its meaning.
-Being an ex-British colony the Grenadians were not familiar with this celebration.
+After the American troops landed on Grenada and were able to bring stability to the island, they told the local Grenadians of their American holiday of ‘Thanksgiving’ and its meaning.
+Being an ex-British colony, the Grenadians were not familiar with this celebration.
 The warm-hearted locals wanted to express their gratitude for being liberated from communism.
 They gathered what they could to create a Thanksgiving meal for the American squad and platoons on their tour in Grenada at the time.
 This was received as a much-appreciated surprise for the Americans themselves.
 The annual celebration of liberation is now called the Grenada Thanksgiving.

 Operation Urgent Fury was not without its glitches, and soldiers on both sides did lose their lives.
 Memorials are set up in Grenada by the current renamed airport the ‘Maurice Bishop International Airport’ for Grenadian, American and even Cuban lives that were lost in this short served war.

 Today, Grenada is a safe and democratic island, for investment and growth.
 Tourism is the main revenue with a strong agricultural product, especially in the cocoa and now organic chocolate production.
-The St. George’s Medical University flourishes with now more than 5,000 students.
+The St. George’s Medical University flourishes with now more than 5,000 students, and continues to grow.
 The people of Grenada continue to be the best of the island, with their big hearts and warm smiles.
 Their generous hospitality is what makes Grenada an experience that you do not want to miss.

-Laluna offers investment opportunities to Grenada with the sale of our five bedroom villas.
-There is also the benefit of the Citizenship by Investment.
-For further information on our villas or the investment programme, please contact Bernardo Bertucci at email@example.com
+Laluna offers investment and lifestyle opportunities in Grenada with the sale of our five-bedroom villas.
+There is also the benefit of Citizenship by Investment, for those who want to make Grenada their permanent home.
+For further information on our villas or the investment program, please contact Bernardo Bertucci at firstname.lastname@example.org